Cintia0528/Data_Analytics_and_Visualization-SQL_Tableau/README.md

 To evaluate Magist as a partner for strategic expansion to Brazil based on their database with the help of SQL.

 ## Overview
-Eniac is exploring an expansion to the Brazilian market with the help of a local third-party SaaS company, called Magist.
+Eniac is exploring an expansion to the Brazilian market with the help of a local third-party company, called Magist.
 We get a limited glimpse of Magist's database.

 ## Context
 Eniac is an **online marketplace** specializing in Apple-compatible accessories.
 It was **founded ten years ago in Spain** and has since grown and expanded to other neighboring countries.